Shakespeare authorship question: Authorship in the mainstream media

 The freelance writer Charlton Ogburn Jr., elected president of The Shakespeare Oxford Society in 1976, promptly began a campaign to bypass the academic establishment; he believed it to be an "entrenched authority" that aimed to "outlaw and silence dissent in a supposedly free society".
 He proposed fighting for public recognition by portraying Oxford as a candidate on equal footing with Shakespeare.
 In 1984 Ogburn published his 900-page The Mysterious William Shakespeare: the Myth and the Reality, and by framing the issue as one of fairness in the atmosphere of conspiracy that permeated America after Watergate, he used the media to circumnavigate academia and appeal directly to the public.
-Ogburn's efforts secured Oxford the place as the most popular alternative candidate.
+Ogburn's efforts secured Oxford as the most popular alternative candidate.
 He also kick-started the modern revival of the Oxfordian movement by adopting a policy of seeking publicity through moot court trials, media debates, television, and other outlets.
 These methods were later extended to the Internet, including Wikipedia.

 Ogburn believed that academics were best challenged by recourse to law, and on 25 September 1987 three justices of the Supreme Court of the United States convened a one-day moot court at the Metropolitan Memorial United Methodist Church, to hear the Oxfordian case.
 The trial was structured so that literary experts would not be represented, but the burden of proof was on the Oxfordians.
-The justices determined that the case was based on a conspiracy theory, and that the reasons given for this conspiracy were both incoherent and unpersuasive.
+The justices determined that the case was based on a conspiracy theory and that the reasons given for this conspiracy were both incoherent and unpersuasive.
 Although Ogburn took the verdict as a "clear defeat", Oxfordian columnist Joseph Sobran thought the trial had effectively dismissed any other Shakespeare authorship contender from the public mind and provided legitimacy for Oxford.
 A retrial was organised the next year in the United Kingdom to potentially reverse the decision.
 Presided over by three Law Lords, the court was held in the Inner Temple in London on 26 November 1988.
 On this occasion Shakespearean scholars argued their case, and the outcome confirmed the American verdict.